AnyFetch/developers.anyfetch.com/guides/using/hydrater.md

 ### Basic hydration workflow
 First thing first, an hydration server is not a frontend web server.
 It can only be called using APIs, and has no pages of itself -- viewing [this on a browser](http://ocr.hydrater.anyfetch.com/) will result in an error.

-All calls on this page are done using `curl`.

 #### Starting a new hydration
 To hydrate a document, you need to specify two parameters : the `file_path`, and the `callback` (both URLs).
 When you send the request to `hydrate`, it will be queued on the hydrater's pending tasks queue.
 The hydrater will reply with `202 Accepted` and nothing else; the hydration results will later be sent to `callback`.

 #### Hydration
-When it is your turn, the hydrater will download the file (so it needs to be available from Internet; sending the file as `multipart` is not allowed, as it would totally explode the hydrater queue).
+When it is your turn, the hydrater will download the file (so it needs to be available from Internet; sending the file as `multipart` on the first call is not allowed, as it would totally explode the hydrater queue).

 Hydration will then occur.
 Once completed, the endpoint you specified as `callback` will be pinged with an `application/json` payload and your hydrated document.